-Here’s How to Stop Being Offended So Easily
+Here’s How to Be Less Offended

 While it takes practice to stop being offended altogether, there are things you can do to get less offended.
 It starts by recognizing that offense comes because of the thoughts you think, not because of what someone says or does.

 I want you to read that once more and sit with it for a second because it can be a hard concept to agree with, especially when it comes to offense.
 When we are offended, it is so easy and natural to point our fingers at the person who said or did something we found hurtful, rude, disrespectful, or flat-out not ok.
 But offense is actually a result of what you think about someone else’s actions.
-So, let’s dive into how to stop being offended by understanding the psychology of offense and what to do about it using the CTFAR model.
+So, let’s dive into how to be less offended by understanding the psychology of offense and what to do about it using the CTFAR model.

 Circumstances: What Someone Said or Did